siderolabs/talos/website/content/v1.2/reference/configuration.md

 extraArgs:
     election-timeout: "5000"

-# # The subnet from which the advertise URL should be.
+# # The `advertisedSubnets` field configures the networks to pick etcd advertised IP from.
+# advertisedSubnets:
-# subnet: 10.0.0.0/8
+#     - 10.0.0.0/8
 {{< /highlight >}}